carlocarfora/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 30: Oct 10, 2023
+**Today's Progress**: Messing around with egui but have got the UI of a very simple render time calculator working.

+**Thoughts**: Egui seems like a very nice feature packed GUI libary, will be really useful in trying to move over from python and QT to rust for small helper apps

+### Day 29: Oct 06, 2023
+**Today's Progress**: Exciting to start something not book related, picked a very simple GUI app to try and create.

+**Thoughts**: Decided to take a break from book learning and do something I wanted to learn, which was how to make simple GUI's in rust.
+Picked up egui and started noodling around.

 ### Day 28: Oct 05, 2023
 **Today's Progress**: Forgot how to write a match statement, fumbled through some syntax.